AmanSahu13/QR_Code_Generator/README.md

 # QR_Code_Generator

-Link to visite output: - https://amansahu13.github.io/QR_Code_Generator/
+Link to visit output: - https://amansahu13.github.io/QR_Code_Generator/

-This is Smart QR Code generator Application base projet.
-Which is used to make QR Code Of Number, Links, Location etc.
-And you can also provide spacific path to sotre your QR Code.
+This is a Smart QR Code generator Application base project.
+Which is used to make QR codes of Numbers, Links, Locations, etc. You can also provide a specific path to save your QR Code.

 # Image
 1st(Open Application)